FreeCAD/freecad.github.io/posts/announcing-the-freecad-development-blog/index.rst

 You can contribute posts by following a few steps.
 First, visit the `the repository for the blog source <https://github.com/freecad/freecad-blog>`_ and click the "Fork" button.
-You can read about `installing Nikola <https://getnikola.com/getting-started.html>`_ or (assuming you have pip) just run ``pip install --user nikola webassets``.
+You can read about `installing Nikola <https://getnikola.com/getting-started.html>`_ or (assuming you have pip) just run ``pip install --user -U nikola webassets ws4py watchdog``.
 Then you need to clone your forked repository by running::

   $ git clone https://github.com/<your-username>/freecad-blog && cd freecad-blog